Experience the magic of the Okavango River in Namibia

 Camera: With extra batteries and memory cards.

-Medications: Personal medicines and anti-malaria drugs (consult with a doctor).
+Medications: Personal medicines and anti-malaria measures (consult your doctor).

-Power adapter: Namibia uses Type D and G plugs.
+Plug adapter: Namibia uses type D and G plugs.

 Safety

 Always listen to your guide's instructions.
-Do not wander off alone from the camp and do not attempt to get close to the wild animals.
-Okavango is a wild territory, and you should treat it with respect.
+Do not wander away from the camp alone and don’t try to get close to wild animals.
+Okavango is a wild territory and should be treated with respect.

 Is there malaria in Okavango?

-Yes, the Okavango Delta is a malaria risk zone.
-It is recommended to take anti-malarial medication and use mosquito repellent, especially during the rainy season.
+Yes, the Okavango Delta is a malaria-risk zone.
+It is advisable to take antimalarial medication and use mosquito repellents, especially during the rainy season.

 How much time is needed to explore Okavango?

-To truly feel the magic of Okavango and have enough time for safaris and other activities, it's recommended to spend at least 3-4 nights in the delta.
+To truly feel the magic of Okavango and have enough time for safaris and other activities, it’s recommended to dedicate at least 3-4 nights in the delta.

 What are the accommodation options?

-In Okavango, there are various accommodations – from luxury lodges to more modest campsites.
-Most camps are located in secluded areas and offer inclusive safaris and activities.
+Okavango offers various accommodation types – from luxurious lodges to more modest campsites.
+Most camps are secluded and include safaris and activities.

-It's possible but more complex and expensive.
-Most visitors travel with organised tours, which include transportation, accommodation, and safaris.
-It's also the safer option.
+It is possible, but more complicated and expensive.
+Most visitors travel on organized tours, which include transportation, accommodation, and safaris.
+It is also the safer option.

 Immerse yourself in the magic of Okavango with us

-A journey to the Okavango Delta is so much more than just a holiday.
-It's an encounter with the wild in its purest form, an opportunity to disconnect from the daily grind and experience something truly unique.
-The sense of freedom, peace, and excitement intertwine in a way that's difficult to describe with words.
+A journey to the Okavango Delta is much more than just a holiday.
+It’s an encounter with wildlife at its purest, an opportunity to disconnect from everyday life and experience something truly unique.
+The sensation of freedom, peace, and excitement intertwine in a way that is difficult to describe with words.

 If you're ready for an unforgettable adventure that will touch you deeply, come and discover the magic of the Okavango River with Panic Frame & Travel.
-We'll take care of every detail so you can fully immerse yourself in this incredible experience.
-Get in touch with us, and let's plan your journey to the heart of Africa together!
+We will take care of every detail, so you can fully immerse yourself in this incredible experience.
+Contact us, and let's plan your journey to the heart of Africa together!

 Author: Martin Bonov